 The World Health Organization (WHO) recommends that we keep taking simple precautions like:

-Physical distancing (Maintain at least a 1-metre distance between yourself and others and even greater distance if you are indoors),
+Physical distancing (Maintain at least a 1-meter distance between yourself and others and even greater distance if you are indoors),

-Wearing a mask (and disposing it the right way),
+Wearing a mask (and disposing of it the right way),

-Avoiding crowds (specially indoors), and when is not possible, wear your mask and keep distance from others,
+Avoiding crowds (especially indoors), and when is not possible, wear your mask and keep your distance from others,

 - Regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water,

 - avoid touching your eyes, nose, and mouth,

 - Cover your mouth and nose with your bent elbow or tissue when you cough or sneeze,

 - Clean and disinfect surfaces frequently, especially those which are regularly touched.

 While the future is unclear, it is on us to make sure we are keeping ourselves and others safe.
 Getting vaccinated is a huge part of it but it’s not enough.